AFE123x/NES-Emulator/README.md

 ## CPU

 The CPU is the Ricoh 2A03, a "clone" of Mos Technologies 6502.
 As you can see, I'm implementing this in C, despite wanting to avoid touching C again (I kid).

+## Unit Testing

+- The criterion framework is being used for all the unit testing, ensuring that all instructions and other aspects work as intended.